 - 2.1.
-The Trustees' policy is to set the overall investment target and then monitor the performance of their manager against that target.
+The Trustees' policy is to set the overall investment target and then monitor the performance of their managers against that target.
 In doing so, the Trustees consider the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role. - 2.2.
-The day-to-day management of the Plan's assets is delegated to one investment manager.
-The Plan's investment manager is detailed within the Plan's Statement of Investment Strategy.
-The investment manager is authorised and regulated by the Financial Conduct Authority, and is responsible for stock selection and the exercise of voting rights. - 2.3.
+The day-to-day management of the Plan's assets is delegated to one or more investment managers.
+The Plan's investment managers are detailed in Appendix 1 of this Statement.
+The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3.
 The Trustees review the appropriateness of the Plan's investment strategy on an ongoing basis.
-This review includes consideration of the continued competence of the investment manager with respect to performance within any guidelines set.
+This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set.
 The Trustees will also consult the employer before amending the investment strategy.